How to Plan A Destination Wedding (Updated for 2022)

 One of the advantages of a destination wedding is that everyone has the opportunity to spend some free time together and get re-acquainted with old friends and loved ones.
 You can laze at the beach, sip a few rum cocktails, kick back, and get caught up with college and childhood friends.

 When deciding on just the right place, keep the weather in mind.
-Florida is a very popular wedding destination; however, you might want to avoid the late-summer/fall hurricane season.
+Florida weddings are very popular ; however, you might want to avoid the late-summer/fall hurricane season.

 Also consider the cost.
-New York City is another popular destination, but it is also one of the most expensive cities in which to get married.
+New York City weddings are also a very popular, but it is also one of the most expensive cities in which to get married.

 You can spend time researching local marriage requirements (and you may still miss some critical criteria), or you can begin your planning by hiring a local wedding planner who is familiar with all local needs and customs, not to mention the local language.

-For example, Paris is definitely romantic, but France has a residency requirement for marriages.
+For example, weddings in Paris are definitely romantic, but France has a residency requirement for marriages.
 A wedding planner can help you sort through the details and avoid unpleasant surprises.

 If at all possible, it’s a good idea for you and your fiancé to visit your destination prior to making plans.